thepicture/TensorPractice/README.md

 # Package structure
 The main package folders are backend and frontend.

-Every folder has lesson package with the number given in text format, e.g. lesson_one, lesson_two.
+Every folder has lesson packages with the number given in text format, e.g. lesson_one, lesson_two.

-Every lesson has package.
+Every lesson has one or more packages.

 If a package does not have a main.py module, then it is not a part of homework.